Morden Hall Park (NT) and Abbey Mills walk

 |Time||1 hour 30 minutes.|

 This walk does a loop around the NT's Morden Hall Park (free entry) with rose garden, waterways, reed beds, and parkland.
 After passing Deen City (children's) Farm (Tue-Sun 10.00-16.30), it passes Merton Abbey Mills, a collection of heritage industrial buildings which are now cafes.

 Morden Hall Park NT (wikipedia).
 The estate has an interesting history.
 In Henry VIII's time, this area was part of Merton Abbey.
 In the 18th century, the area became an estate with a deer park, a cress farm, and had watermills.
 The last owner of the estate held large film star fairs in the 30's.
 The last owner gave it to the National Trust with the condition that 'a fee shall not be charged so that my Morden estate shall be open to the public'.
-The Hall is wedding venue not open to the public.
+The Hall itself is wedding venue not open to the public.
 There is parkland, with the river Wandle flowing through it, and a wetlands boardwalk (free, always open).
 The rose garden, free car park, garden centre, and pleasent cafe with fine views of the car park, are open 09.00-18.00 daily.
 The rose garden cottage is let out as a nursery school.
 There is another cafe in the eco-renovated stables (in summer open to 16.30).
 Don't confuse with the similarly named Morden Park.